 1. Before Your Appointment: During your Kinesiology Session, there will be a heavy focus on movement.
 Due to this, it would be ideal to come to your sessions in comfortable and non-restrictive clothing that you can move freely in.
-Please bring a water bottle to stay hydrated – we have a water cooler for refills.
+Please bring a water bottle to stay hydrated.

 2. Initial Assessment: At your first visit, our Kinesiologist will go through a movement assessment using specialized testing measures to determine the issue that brought you in and the underlying cause of the issue in question.